COMMON NAMES: AFRICAN VIOLET

 FINAL SPACING: 12 inches

-GROWTH HABITS/CULTURE: Low, spreading and aggressive.
-A very easy to grow plant for the naturalized garden.
-Grows best in well prepared soils with plenty of organic matter and plenty of moisture.
+GROWTH HABITS/CULTURE: A very easy to grow plant for the naturalized garden in certain climates.
+Grows best indoors or in well prepared soils with plenty of organic matter and plenty of moisture.
+From Wikipedia:

 Here is a listener's tip on growing African violets: